graygoos/TextSplitter-Legal/privacy-policy.md

 Last updated: 25 September 2024

-I, Femi Aliu ("I," "me," or "my"), am committed to protecting your privacy.
+I, Femi Aliu, am committed to protecting your privacy.
 This Privacy Policy explains how your information is collected, used, and disclosed by my Text Splitter App.

 ## 1. Information I Collect